DICL/listdb/README.md

 Hello World!

-A lightweight version of the original brdb implementation.
+An improved version of the original brdb implementation.